Akash2021/Celeberity-Detector/README.md

 #Further work

-The project has curently 80% accuracy further work will require to add more number of celebrities while further reducing the images it trains on while further increasing on the accuracy.
+1. Add more number of celebrities.
+2. Increase the acuuracy from current 80% to above 90% while decreasing the number of Images it train on
+3. Make the Interface more User friendly